Infection Control Compliance Resources

-The information and programs are designed for medical and dental practices that want to reduce their risk for patient and employee infection.
+The employee training information and OSHA compliance programs are designed for medical and dental practices that want to reduce their risk for patient and employee infection.
 Preventing infections is an important Risk Management step for the practice, reducing the potential for civil action and reputational damage.

 Dental Infection Control Guidelines